The Children’s Festival at Britt Gardens in Jacksonville, OR

 Like any small town festival, you’ll need to budget in time for finding parking, walking to the festival, and waiting in line to enter.
 Jacksonville has street parking and some public lots (see Jacksonville parking map above or download map).
 Trolleys usually run during the festival.
 Keep in mind Britt Gardens is likely uphill from where you park so pack your strollers and wagons to help get the kids there easily.
 I’ve learned to pack bubble wands and snacks when we have to wait to get in places.
 The line was long but moved at a good pace.

-2024 Children's Festival at Britt Gardens in Jacksonville
+2025 Storytelling Guild Children’s Festival at Britt Gardens in Jacksonville Oregon

 Admission, Dates, and Hours